skipgu/past-exams/CONTRIBUTING.md

 **_Only permitted users (by default SKIP Board Members; exceptions can be granted) can modify/delete/add new scripts/automatizatoins/new features or work on the main branch.
 All changes and PRs are reviewed by SKIP Board Members._**

+Please, follow the set conventions & rules to ensure clear **traceability**.

 ## Reporting Issues & Questions

 - Use [GitHub Issues](../../issues) to report mistakes or request new content.